"Enough is enough."

 In July, our team from Yo Bro | Yo Girl Youth Initiative was on hand to support Linda Hepner, the Mayor of Surrey, as she announced her new Task Force on Gang Violence Prevention.
 In the wake of yet another gang-related shooting that left two teenagers dead, the Mayor was under pressure from thousands of parents, students and community members to stem the tide of gang violence that has taken over Surrey’s streets.

-The Task Force identified that the main pillar of keeping kids out of gangs is investing in prevention programming for pre-teens and teenagers.
-Research from the RCMP shows that Surrey’s gang members are typically 13 years old when they are suspended from school for the first time, 16 years old when they commit their first crime and that an average gang member is just 23 years old.
+The Task Force identified that the main pillar of keeping kids out of gangs is investing in prevention programs for pre-teens and teenagers.
+Research from the RCMP shows that Surrey’s gang members are typically 16 years old when they commit their first crime and that an average gang member is just 23 years old.

 You have been an essential part of that fight and I am so grateful for your support.
 Because of you, my team was able to reach over a thousand young people in high schools and elementary schools across Metro Vancouver with our proven prevention methods that stop them from getting swept away in the current of drugs, gangs and violence.